Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 I understand exactly what you are going through because I have walked this path myself.

-In 2018, I was diagnosed with Hashimoto’s Thyroiditis (the autoimmune cause of hypothyroidism).
-At my lowest point, I felt completely depleted.
+In 2018, I discovered through adding thyroid antibodies test to my Metabolic Balance panel I had Hashimoto’s Thyroiditis (the autoimmune cause of hypothyroidism).
+At my lowest point, during the preceeding years, which drove me to study Naturopathy, I felt completely depleted.
 My body was fighting me, and I experienced:

 • Severe Fatigue: I had so little energy that I actually had to sit on a stool just to cook my family’s dinner—I felt like I would pass out if I stood up.

-• Unexplained Weight Gain: Despite my efforts, I was “puffy,” inflamed, and the scales wouldn’t budge.
+• Unexplained Weight Gain: Despite my efforts, I was “puffy,” inflamed, and the weight on the scales keep creeping up and wouldn’t budge.

 • Physical Pain: I developed painful plantar fasciitis and suffered from breathlessness due to anaemia.